Vaeb/Friend-Matching-Social-Network/README.md

 # Friend Matching Ssocial Network
-Social media platform created for use by universities across the U.K.
+Social media platform created for use by universities to connect their students online.

 Includes:
 - A dedicated chat system;